Flat-Coated Retriever Breed Summary

 |Common health issues||Patellar luxation, Hip dysplasia, Elbow dysplasia, Primary Glaucoma, Cardiomyopathy, Cranial Cruciate Ligament Failure, Osteoarthritis, Ophthalmic conditions (Adnexa), Laryngeal Paralysis, Alabama rot, Renal Dysplasia, Cancer, Ear issues, Bloat|

 |Other Names||Flatcoat, Flattie, Flatte, Canine Peter Pan|

-It’s thought that Flat-Coated Retriever's may have come to exist about 200 years ago and that dogs such as the Newfoundland could be a part of the breeds ancestry!
-It’s believed that Canadian fisherman bought a similar style of dog them to Britain and bred them with a Collie, in order to create the breed that we know today.
-In 1864, Mr J Hull established the first breeding programme which is said to be the beginning of the success for this particular group of doggies.
+It’s thought that Flat-Coated Retriever's may have come to exist about 200 years ago and that dogs such as the Newfoundland could be a part of the ancestry of the breed!
+It’s believed that Canadian fisherman bought a similar style of dog with them to Britain and bred them with a Collie, in order to create the breed that we know today.
+In 1864, Mr J Hull established the first breeding programme which is said to be the beginning of the success for this particular group of dogs.
 As WW1 approached, breeding began to slow, and numbers of many breeds fell dramatically with this breed nearly disappearing altogether!
 It’s taken a while to get this breed to grow again, although these guys are nowhere near as popular as their cousins, the golden retrievers, they still have a solid fanbase which we think you should join if you haven’t already!